Logo of U.S. Department of Energy Algae NextGen program with green algae graphic.

 • Novel Products or Analytical Tools

-Competitors will prepare creative solutions for real-world issues in the algae value chain.
-Students will compete to earn prize money and national recognition.
 The registration date for the current iteration of the competition, AlgaePrize 2025–2027 has been postponed to a date yet to be determined.
 We are awaiting updates from the U.S. Department of Energy regarding the amended timeline and will share information as soon as it becomes available.
-Visit and follow our official competition site for more information.
-Find more information below about our most recent competition, which concluded in July 2025.
+Visit and follow our [official competition site](https://www.herox.com/AlgaePrize3)* for more information.*

 AlgaePrize 2023-2025 Competition

 The AlgaePrize 2023–2025 Competition launched in August 2023 with 50 teams and hundreds of students from across the country submitting innovative proposals in hopes of earning the title of Grand Champion, winning up to $35,000 in prize funds, and gaining national recognition.
-Competitors represented high schools, colleges, and universities nationwide, gaining hands-on STEWM experience.
+Competitors represented high schools, colleges, and universities nationwide, gaining hands-on STEM experience.

 From the initial 50 teams, 15 finalists were selected and awarded $10,000 each to conduct research over two academic years.
-Their efforts culminated in the AlgaePrize 2025 Competition Weekend, held July 18–20, 2025, at NREL’s campus in Golden, Colorado.
+Their efforts culminated in the AlgaePrize 2025 Competition Weekend, held July 18–20, 2025, at NLR’s campus in Golden, Colorado.
 There, teams presented their research to an expert panel of judges, competed for additional prizes, and gained invaluable networking and professional development opportunities.

 In total, 13 finalist teams from 11 states across the country and Puerto Rico showcased their projects to the judges.
-View the photos from the weekend and find more information about each of our winning teams below.

 Grand Champion Team